-I don’t know about you, but I don’t get excited about small scale frugality tips.
+I don’t know about you, but I don’t get excited about most frugality tips.

 You know, things like: cut out the daily latte, bring your lunch to work in a Tupperware container and buy value toilet tissue.
 It all seems a bit, well, unglamorous.

-I can see both sides of the argument.
+I can see both sides.
 Cutting out the lattes and bringing your lunch into the office will save you a lot of money over a couple of decades.
 The little things add up via The Aggregation of Marginal Gains.

 It’s just that people focussed on extreme frugality often have great defence but poor offence.
-In other words, they hang onto what they earn (great) but don’t earn as much as they should (not so great).
+Penny-pinchers hang onto what they earn (great) but don’t earn as much as they should (not so great).
 They often don’t get promoted at work and they fear the volatility of investing in the stockmarket.

 So, even though I’m encouraging frugality around here, Ramit Sethi’s classic skit on penny-pinching makes a valuable point.
 It’s possible to be penny wise but pound (or $, €) foolish.

-Some people function better after a coffee at work.
-And getting to financial independence is not easy.
+Getting to financial independence is not easy.
 So just cutting out the lattes is not enough.
+Not to mention that some people function better after a coffee at work.

 So today I’m talking about going hard core.
 Going Medieval on your finances…or Gangsta…or Viking.
-Choose your preferred genre and, just for now, remove the following words from your vocabulary: nice, normal, sensible, reasonable.
+Choose your preferred genre and remove the following words from your vocabulary: nice, normal, sensible, reasonable.

 1. Be an environmentalist